JHU-CLSP/RATIONALYST/README.md

 sh start_multiple_server.sh
 ```

+This process will break The Pile into different chunks and run pre-filtering in parallel

 ### Step 2: Sample rationales from The Pile and the training set of GSM8K and ECQA
 Implicit rationales are often embedded in unlabelled text, reflecting natural thought processes in daily communication.
 Our extraction process aims to make these rationales explicit.